 True Legend was a major film, turns out that this movie cameos just about everyone in the world of Martial Arts movies, I even worked directly with David Carradine (from the 1970's TV show Kung Fu).
 I remember as a child staying up late to watch Kung Fu everytime it was on, luckily being in Australia it was a few years behind American TV or I would never have seen it.

-Michelle Yeoh is in the movie and you can check out her website for photos (the photos of the True Legend set below are from her site) and a listing of others appearing in the movie, also you can check the official True Legend website here.
+Michelle Yeoh is in the True Legend movie and you can check out her website for photos (the photos of the set below are from her site) and a listing of others appearing in the movie, also you can check the official website here.

 True Legend Fighter Pit Movie Set

 When we arrived True Legend had already been filming for 5 months and had been in production for over a year, so True Legend is a major movie and there will be a LOT of action.
-(In comparision we shot Bangkok Adrenaline in just over 30 days)
+(In comparision we shot Bangkok Adrenaline in just over 30 days and about 1/30th the budget)

 Molotov The Fighter

-With a truly professional team 100% behind me I can say that this will be the best footage I have ever had taken, and I can confidently say that this will launch my US movie career as "THE BIG GUY", next will be to prove that I am more than just a big guy.
+With a truly professional team 100% behind me I can say that the True Legend footage will be the best footage I have ever had taken of me.
+I can confidently say that this will launch my US movie career as "THE BIG GUY", if it goes International cinmea release which the current plan.
+Next will be to prove that I am more than just a big guy.
 The Bangkok Adrenaline release should take care of that with a principle comedy role and scriptwriter credit

 True Legend is planned for a Chinese summer release, which will mean July or August release that they are planning on.
-I really hope this works out as planned, I cannot wait to see True Legend.
+I really hope this works out as planned, I cannot wait to see the True Legend movie.